christabor/flask_jsondash/README.md

 `app.config['JSONDASH_GLOBAL_USER'] = "global"`: An owner name to use when allowing global dashboards to be seen.
 This is set on the `created_by` property in the specific json config.
 See above for more examples.

+`app.config['JSONDASH_MAX_PERPAGE'] = 50`: The number of results to show per page.
+Remaining results will be paginated.

 ## FAQs

 **Q**: "Why'd you choose to expose library X, Y, or Z?"